Tenoywil/CaribEX/PROJECT_SUMMARY.md

-# CaribX Frontend - Project Summary
+# CaribEX Frontend - Project Summary

 ## Overview

-This document provides a comprehensive overview of the CaribX frontend implementation, created based on the copilot instructions blueprint.
+This document provides a comprehensive overview of the CaribEX frontend implementation, created based on the copilot instructions blueprint.

 ---